-Blackened Seasoning – Blackening is a Cajun cooking technique used to prepare meat and vegetables.
+In Cajun cuisine, blackening is a popular method that involves searing seasoned meat or vegetables over high heat to create a flavorful crust.
 While the outcome of blackening looks spicy, the result is warm and savory.
-Pair our homemade blackened seasoning with fish, shrimp, beef, chicken, and vegetables and take your meal to the next level.
+Pair homemade blackened seasoning with fish, shrimp, beef, vegetables, and chicken like our garlic butter chicken wings to take your meal to the next level.

 WHAT YOU NEED TO MAKE THIS RECIPE